antiguab/BAFluidView/README.md

 #### Use as a Layer

-If you want to add the effect to another view, simply use it's layer.
+If you want to add the effect to another view, use it's layer.
 In the example below, we use it on a button!

 ```
 UIButton *button = [[UIButton alloc] init];